gramaziokohler/radii_docs/docs/_build/html/_sources/index.rst

    3. Radii Grasshopper - Detailed description of all parts & options
    4. Guides - Installations and Guides for different use cases

+.. topic::  What is RADii ?

   `RADii <https://RADii.info/>`_ is a cloud platform that allows you to publish 3D Models for sharing, exploration and collaboration.
 RADii consists of **two parts**:

     - A Software **Plugin** for Rhino / Grasshopper to publish 3D Models
     - A bunch of **Viewers** for various devices (Win/Mac PCs, VR Headsets or mobile devices) to receive and explore the models.

 Rhino, Grasshopper and Viewer